-Fats, Oils and Grease (FOG) are a major issue for the Town’s sewer system.
+Fats, Oils and Grease (FOG) are a constant concern for any sewer system.
 Food service establishments (FSE) are a significant source of FOG due to the amount of grease that is used in cooking and other food preparation.
 Transportation service establishments (TSE) are also a significant source of oil and grease.
 When poured down the drain, FOG hardens inside of pipes, constricting wastewater flow and clogging pipes.
 This can lead to sewer backups into your business.
 Cleaning clogged pipes and responding to sewer backups is costly to business owners and the Town.

 Lyons Municipal Code 13-4-160 requires the installation and maintenance of grease traps in all food and transportation service establishments.
 The code includes:

 1. All traps shall be opened, inspected and maintained a minimum of once per month.

 2. The owner shall maintain records of all trap cleaning, maintenance, disposal and repair, and shall make all records available to the Town Administrator upon demand.
 Such records shall include the date and time of the event recorded, as well as the date the record was created, and shall include the amount of material pumped, the repair conducted or similar description of the recorded event.
 All records shall be signed by the authorized owner or a representative of the owner or operator.
 If cleaning and maintenance are done by fcaility owners, written maintenance and cleaning procedures, as well as the above-required records, are required and shall be made available to the Town Administrator upon demand.
 All required written records shall be maintained for three (3) years from the date the record was created.